yduman/InclusiveShop/README.md

   - [`PixelRatio.getFontScale()`](https://reactnative.dev/docs/pixelratio#getfontscale)
   - [`PixelRatio.getPixelSizeForLayoutSize(layoutSize: number)`](https://reactnative.dev/docs/pixelratio#getpixelsizeforlayoutsize)

-## Setting Focus Programmatically For A11y
+## Forcing Focus for Accessibility

-> Sometimes you have to force focus to a specific element
+> Sometimes you have to force focus to a specific element.
+E.g. entering or leaving a modal

 You make use of `useRef` and pass that to the desired view.
 Afterwards, in your handler, you combine the usage of `findNodeHandle` and `AccessibilityInfo.setAccessibilityFocus` in order to set the focus.
 The ref value is passed to `findNodeHandle`, which should return the reactTag that you then need to pass to `setAccessibilityFocus`.
 The latter API doesn't work reliably as it should.
 You can read on [Recognized Issues](#recognized-issues) why.